 Mail is delivered once a day, Monday through Friday, 11:30 a.m. to 1:30 p.m.
 Friends and relatives should use the following format when sending any mail to your room:

 To send mail, give cards and letters to the nurse on your unit, who will place them in the mail drop.

-Family and friends can also send an electronic greeting card to any AGH patient by clicking here.
+Family and friends can also send an electronic greeting card to any AGH patient.
 Choose from Get Well, Thinking of You, New Baby or Holiday greeting covers and then include your personal message.
 E-cards are printed and personally delivered by volunteers Monday through Friday within 24 hours of receipt, except holidays.
 The patient e-card service is provided free of charge.

 To request copies of your medical records after discharge, you can call the Medical Records Correspondence Section at (412) 359-4234.
 They will send you an authorization for release of medical information that you will need to complete and return.
 Medical Records will then send the copies to the facility or person specified on the authorization form.

 There is no fee for release of information to physicians or healthcare facilities for continuation of patient care; however, there is a fee associated with copies for personal use.
 Medical Records can discuss these fees with you when you call to request the release of your records.

 A notary public is available for patients and families by appointment.
 If you require a notary public’s service for medical or discharge purposes only, please call (412) 359-4765 to arrange an appointment through the Social Work Services Department.

 The Pain Management Center at Allegheny General Hospital provides comprehensive pain management services for patients throughout western Pennsylvania.
 The Pain Management Center provides patients with easy access to the medical specialties they need to receive comprehensive pain management treatments.
 Our clinical services include evaluation and medical management of pain disorders.